-Outside of the classroom, there are more than 850 student-run clubs and organizations.
-There’s an active Greek scene with nearly 70 chapters; around 14% of men are affiliated with a fraternity and 15% of women with a sorority.
+Outside of the classroom, there are more than 1,000 student-run clubs and organizations.
+There’s an active Greek scene with nearly 70 chapters encompassing around 15% of the undergraduates.
 The types of clubs offer a wide variety of topics, including academic, environmental, political, and religious groups.
 Some of the most popular organizations are the Student Philanthropy Education Program, Rural Health Education (RHE), and Washington Public Interest Research Group (WashPIRG).
 Another service-oriented group is the Beta chapter of Phrateres for women (which was founded in 1929).

 Many groups on campus focus on the importance of sustainability and the environment.
 Clubs include Students Expressing Environmental Dedication (SEED), the UW Earth Club, and the UW Farm (which actually grows crops on campus).
 The University of Washington campus is known more for being a commuter school, but those that do live on campus are encouraged to conserve energy and recycle.
 Students can also get involved with the publication of The Daily of the University of Washington (which is the second largest daily newspaper in all of Seattle).
 The Daily also offers a weekly television show called “The Daily’s Double Shot” on UWTV.